-Doma wrote what she learned from her mother.
-I wrote what I learned from mine and what I am learning from Doma.
+I wrote what I learned from my mother and what I am learning from Doma.
 Now I’ve been reflecting on what I learned from my father.
 Why would he have made no contribution for Doma’s college education?

 We inherit our parents’ life experiences and the roles they model.
 My father was dependable and honest in all his dealings.
 Also, he was never violent.
 He felt it was as wrong to kill Germans he didn’t know as it would have been to kill his wife.
 Like his own father who was jailed for three years for refusing to participate in the madness of WW1, he was jailed in WW2.